-Best Places to shop for cotton Kurti in Delhi
+Best Places to shop for Cotton Kurti in Delhi

-Kurti or salwar kameez in cotton fabrics are the preferred saratorial choice for both young & old Delhites.
+Kurti or salwar kameez in cotton fabrics are the preferred saratorial choice for both young and old Delhites.
 This is especially true in the warm summer months as temperatures soar and the loose fitting style of these garments brings in the much needed comfort to the wearer.

 The kameez is the top shirt and the salwar is the bottom part of the dress.
 Kurtis are one piece loose fitting tops.
 The wide range of designs and prints that are available, make them a suitable & appropriate dress for diverse age groups.

 Our search for the best Kurti and cotton salwar kameez lead us to the GK N block market.